lzap/image-builder-packer/README.md

 EOF
 ```

+Finally, install podman or docker:

+    dnf -y install podman

-Cross-architecture building is currently not supported.
+Cross-architecture building is currently not supported so make sure the builder host architecture is correct.

 ## Install packer